actions/setup-go/README.md

 - Proxy support
 - Check latest version
 - Caching packages dependencies
-- stable and olstable aliases
+- stable and oldstable aliases
 - Bug Fixes (including issues around version matching and semver)

 The action will first check the local cache for a version match.
 If a version is not found locally, it will pull it from the `main` branch of the [go-versions](https://github.com/actions/go-versions/blob/main/versions-manifest.json) repository.
 On miss or failure, it will fall back to downloading directly from [go dist](https://storage.googleapis.com/golang).
 To change the default behavior, please use the [check-latest input](#check-latest-version).